Firdous2307/personal-finance-tracker/README.md

  Also, let's allow users to use their preferred currency symbol.
 I know Dollar is the global currency but lets add more functionalities.

- ## All Done

- So currently, if you run the main.py and test it out, it works successfully, but i am thinking of turning the Personal Finance Tracker into a web app, so as to enhance its usability by providing an intuitive interface that's accessible from any device with a browser.

 ## Budgeting